Search element - Quick search bar

 • 50% of babies (half) will be below the middle line (50th percentile) and 50% will be above.

-If your child's growth curve suddenly flattens or turns upwards or downwards (and continues that way) it's important to see your doctor.
+If your child's growth curve suddenly flattens or turns upwards or downwards (and continues that way) it's important to see your doctor or child health nurse.
 They can look at your child's overall growth and development to check they are healthy.

 References and further reading